 The top of the phone hosts a headphone jack, and the base has a micro USB port and two grills, one for the speaker and the other for the mic.
 The back of the phone hosts a fingerprint scanner that is easily reachable.
 The single camera lies on the top left corner of the phone along with the flash.

 Honor 7A has an increased screen size of 5.7-inches than its predecessor’s 5-inches.
 The screen is a Fullview display having 720 x 1440 resolution and 18:9 aspects ratio giving you enough screen estate to enjoy your movies and gaming experience.

 Although the screen produces appropriate colors, we can’t call it the sharpest screen even in the budget category.
 The screen tends to darken while tilting the phone to its sides, resulting in darkening the content on the screen.

 One particularly annoying thing is that the display is not bright enough for daylight use even at its full brightness.
-Phone’s basic functions such as dial pad and browsing through screens for apps are doable but browsing web pages, watching movies, and playing games are really tough on eyes.
+The phone’s basic functions such as a dial pad and browsing through screens for apps are doable but browsing web pages, watching movies, and playing games are really tough on the eyes.

 There are several customization options in EMUI which include a themes app so you can customize your phone’s appearance as per your taste.
 Adjusting the display’s color tone is also a perk included, whereas the layout of the navigation bar can also be changed within the settings.